DIVERSITY, EQUITY & INCLUSION

 COMPLETED

-• Worked closely with the Residential Construction Council of Ontario (RESCON) to report back to the Regent Park community following 2020 hate crime on our construction site
+• Worked closely with the Residential Construction Council of Ontario (RESCON) to report back to the Regent Park community following the 2020 hate crime on our construction site.

 ONGOING